-However, despite being notoriously referred to as some of the stinkiest reptile waste, bearded dragon poop can actually give major insight into the overall health of the beardie…
+However, despite being notoriously referred to as some of the stinkiest reptile waste, bearded dragon poop can actually give MAJOR insight into the overall health of the beardie…

 Because of this, I figured it would be helpful to create an overall guide to bearded dragon poop, answering all your questions from how it should look, to how often bearded dragons should poop, to how to help them poop, and much more!

-First and foremost, age will play a role in determining how often a bowel movement should be passed, with babies having bowel movements more frequently than both young and adult beardies.
+First and foremost, age will play a role in determining how often should a bearded dragon poop.
+As such, babies will have bowel movements more frequently than both young and adult beardies.

 If you are unsure of your dragon’s age, consider the chart below, which can help you guesstimate how old they might be.